“Never underestimate that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.”

 – Margaret Mead [American Cultural Anthropologist]

 Yesterday marked an important milestone for the e-NABLE volunteer community, as the 1000th member joined the group!
-1000 people from all over the globe, all making 3D printed prosthetic devices FOR FREE for anyone who needs them.
+1000 people from all over the globe, all making FREE prosthetic limbs for anyone who needs them.
 How amazing is that?

 e-NABLE’s crowd-sourced, Internet-enabled global network of volunteer designers, technologists, and researchers designs and delivers 3D-printed assistive technology devices to underserved communities around the world.
 We have already advanced the state of the art in technology and in collaborative pro-social innovation.
 We believe we can globally scale and generalize our approach.